markspindler/FastMedian/README.md

 Furthermore, it seems to run more stable than Nuke's Median, which might freeze Nuke if the radius is set too high.
 This has never happend to me with FastMedian so far.

-You can download compiled binaries of FastMedian for different versions of Nuke from [my website](http://www.mark-spindler.com/tools_fast_median.html "FastMedian on mark-spindler.com").
+You can download compiled binaries of FastMedian for different versions of Nuke from [my website](http://www.mark-spindler.com/tools_fast_median.html "FastMedian on mark-spindler.com") or [Nukepedia](http://www.nukepedia.com/plugins/filter/fast-median "FastMedian on nukepedia.com").